Moonstroke/YABFI/README.md

 It reads from `stdin`, and outputs to `stdout`; redirection from or to files will have to be performed through the shell.
+`stderr` is only written to when the command-line arguments are invalid.
-No output is written to `stderr`.
-Non-zero exit codes can be used to diagnose errors; these codes are defined as `enum` constants at the top of the source file.
+Otherwise, non-zero exit codes can be used to diagnose errors; these codes are defined as `enum` constants at the top of the source file.

 ### Compilation